Farrah (band): History

-On 15 November 2011, the band included a cover of Europe's "The Final Countdown" on Engine Room Recordings compilation album, Guilt by Association Vol. 3.
+Farrah's cover of Europe's "The Final Countdown" was included on Engine Room Recordings 2011 compilation album, Guilt by Association Vol. 3.

+Farrah co-founder Andrew Campbell also owns and runs the indie record label Lojinx.

+Jez Ashurst

-In 2015, he worked with Shane Filan from Irish pop band Westlife for two tracks on the Right Here album, where it charted No. 1 in Irish Albums Chart.
+The lead singer of Farrah, Jez Ashurst, is also a producer and songwriter.
+In 2015 he worked with Shane Filan from Irish pop band Westlife for two tracks on the Right Here album, where it charted No. 1 in Irish Albums Chart.

-In 2018, his co-written track "Brave" made it on to Steps singer Claire Richards' solo debut album, My Wildest Dreams.